quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 we need to find the perturbed ground state energy $E(\phi)$.
 To do so, we finally use Pymablock to compute the perturbative corrections to the ground state Hamiltonian.
+Because we are interested in different ground states, we define a separate subspace for $N=0, 1, 2$.
-To take advantage of the block-diagonal structure of the Hamiltonian, we define separate subspaces for even and odd parity sectors.
+Additionally, to take advantage of the block-diagonal structure of the Hamiltonian, we define separate subspaces for even and odd parity sectors.
-Additionally, because we are interested in different ground states, we define a separate subspace for $N=0, 1, 2$.
-The block-diagonalization routine for the five subspaces is called using:
+This way, Pymablock avoids computing the matrix elements between states with different parities because they are zero.
+We handle the five subspaces separately calling the block-diagonalization routine with the corresponding subspace indices.

 ```{code-cell} ipython3
 %%time